olviko/EasyService/README.md

 EasyService
 ===========

-EasyService is a NET library aimed to simplify development and maintenance of Windows services.
+EasyService is a .NET library intended to simplify development and maintenance of Windows services.

 Benefits
 --